-As a server in $\mpcservers{}$, $\exitnode$ locally creates the database $\db$ for the current simulation step using all of the $(c^e_{i,j}, a_{i,j})$ tuples received (part of step~\bfcircled{4} in \fig{fig:pir_name}).
-A naive solution of inserting $c^e_{i,j}$ using a simple hashing of the address $a_{i,j}$ will not provide an efficient solution in our case since we require only one message to be stored in each database entry in order to have an injective mapping between addresses and messages.
-This is required in order for the message receiver to precisely download the messages that were sent to them.
-Using simple hashing, this would translate to a large database size to ensure a negligible probability of collisions.
-Instead, in \pirname, we use a novel variant of a garbled cuckoo table, that we call arithmetic garbled cuckoo table~(AGCT, cf.~\sect{app:agct}), with $a_{i,j}$ as the insertion key for the database.
+\makeparafit As a server in $\mpcservers{}$, $\exitnode$ locally creates the database $\db$ for the current simulation step using all of the $(a_{i,j}, c^e_{i,j})$ tuples received (part of step~\bfcircled{4} in \fig{fig:pir_name}).
+A naive solution of inserting $c^e_{i,j}$ using a simple hashing of the address $a_{i,j}$ will not provide an efficient solution in our case since we require only one message to be stored in each database entry to have an injective mapping between addresses and messages.
+This is required for the receiver to download the messages sent to them precisely.
+Simple hashing would translate to a large database size to ensure a negligible probability of collisions.
+Instead, in \pirname, we use a novel variant of a garbled cuckoo table that we call arithmetic garbled cuckoo table~(AGCT, see below), with $a_{i,j}$ as the insertion key for the database.